 Hey, one source of pain that maybe we can fix?
 Gotta love that idea.
 Alright now, why am I bringing this up ?

 I am sitting here with my hip and lower back hurting and I had a flash back of when they last felt like this.
 I was 17 years old, nearly 9 mts pregnant and was taking a short doze on the sofa.
-Until I heard a crash in the kitchen, where my niece and nephew were doing the dishes.
+Until I heard a crash in the kitchen.
+A kitchen where my niece and nephew were doing the dishes.

 Now, like any responsible adult I flew off the sofa to go investigate.
 In my half doze state and reacting to what seemed like an emergency, I forgot for that moment that I was very pregnant.
 Meaning I moved as if I had no limitations, moves that due to the pregnancy, I should NOT have attempted.

-I had not gone but one step, before I realized something was dreadfully wrong.
+it only took one step for me to realize that something was dreadfully wrong.
 My hip and leg were on fire as I rushed to the kitchen that day.
 Diagnosis for the problem ..
-Siatica, which is a nerve pinch at the hip and spine that creates pain that runs down the leg, across the hip and lower back.
+Sciatica, which is a nerve pinch at the hip and spine that creates pain that runs down the leg, across the hip and lower back.
 With the treatment that it was given at the time, it seemed to have gone away... it was healed, or so I thought.

-Now I am told I have that same Siatica back again, as well as Lumbago ( funny old word, but accurate as it defines pain in the lower back. ) With no new injury sustained.
+Now I am told I have that same Sciatic back again, as well as lumbar radiculopathy Aka Lumbago or lock up of the lumbar spine Link.
+With no new injury sustained.
 Higher up at the neck I have Spinal Stenois and the worst area that has degenerated, are the same vertebra that sustained the most damage during a car accident at age 14 that trashed my back and gave me whiplash.
 Again with NO new major injury since that time.

 My left hand, is the one that suffers the most joint and muscle pain.
 It is the same hand that has sustained several major tendon and muscle damages, over the course of my life.
 I have not directly injured it in years.
 A knee that blew out and needed surgery in my youth, over half my lifetime ago, is the one in the most pain now.

-Then you have to add in the almost uncountable times I have strained and sprained muscles and joints, as I have led a very active life.
-Not to mention that we with FM often have joint hypermobility, which allows us to overeach and damage joints ( see FM and joint/tendon issues on site link ).
-I could go on, but I think the point is made.
+Then you have to add in the almost uncountable times that I have strained and sprained muscles and joints, as I have led a very active life.
+Not to mention that we with FM often have joint hyper mobility, which allows us to overreach and damage joints. ( see FM and joint/tendon issues on site link ) I could go on, but I think the point is made.

 Now, how would cataloging old injuries... help us?
 Well, for one thing, it would pin point areas that are likely to become problems, before they happen.
 It would also help the doctor or therapist your working with, to help you...more.
 Just knowing that a site that is currently being a problem, has suffered prior injury, can change how it's treated.